Israel

 - Sputnik Bar – Trendy cocktails, Allenby St 122, Tel Aviv-Yafo

-- Yellow Submarine – Live music venue, Ha-Rekhavim St 13, Jerusalem
+- Yellow Submarine – Live music, Ha-Rekhavim St 13, Jerusalem

-- Gatsby Cocktail Room – Speakeasy-style, Hillel St 18, Jerusalem
+- Gatsby Cocktail Room – Speakeasy, Hillel St 18, Jerusalem

-Dating apps like Tinder, Bumble, and OkCupid are widely used and often more efficient for first contacts, especially if you are visiting short-term.
+Dating apps like Tinder, Bumble, and OkCupid are widely used and efficient for short stays.

 Dating Dynamics